code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-avro-example.md

 Kafka stores and transports `Byte` arrays in its topics.
 But as we are working with Avro objects we need to transform to/from these `Byte` arrays.
 Before version 0.9.0.0, the Kafka Java API used implementations of `Encoder`/`Decoder` interfaces to handle transformations but these have been replaced by `Serializer`/`Deserializer` interface implementations in the new API.
 Kafka ships with a number of [built in (de)serializers](https://kafka.apache.org/0100/javadoc/org/apache/kafka/common/serialization/Serializer.html) but an Avro one is not included.

 To tackle this we will create an `AvroSerializer` class that implements the `Serializer` interface specifically for Avro objects.
-We then implement the `serialize()` method which takes as input a topic name and a data object which in our case is an Avro object which extends `SpecificRecordBase`.
+We then implement the `serialize()` method which takes as input a topic name and a data object which in our case is an Avro object that extends `SpecificRecordBase`.
 The method [serializes the Avro object to a byte array](https://cwiki.apache.org/confluence/display/AVRO/FAQ#FAQ-Serializingtoabytearray) and returns the result.

 ``` java
 package com.codenotfound.kafka.serializer;